LockTar/StyleCop-Check-in-Policy/README.md

 # StyleCop-Check-in-Policy
-*Visual Studio 2017 version is in public beta!*

 This GitHub site is the sourcecode for the Visual Studio check-in policy for checking your code with StyleCop.
 This check-in policy could be installed via the [Marketplace](https://marketplace.visualstudio.com).

 Select the right version: